-- 1st Offense: Discipline Referral in Harmony, Warning, device will be given back to student at the end of the school day. - 2nd Offense: Discipline Referral in Harmony, Noon Detention, device will be given to the parent/guardian when they come and pick it up. - 3rd Offense: Discipline Referral in Harmony, After School Detention, device will be given to parent/guardian when they come pick it up. - 4th Offense: Discipline Referral in Harmony, 1⁄2 half day of ISD, device will be given to parent/guardian when they come and pick it up. - Addition offenses: Administration discretion.
+- 1st Offense: Discipline Referral in Harmony, Warning, device will be given back to student at the end of the school day. - 2nd Offense: Discipline Referral in Harmony, Noon Detention, device will be given to the parent/guardian when they come to pick it up. - 3rd Offense: Discipline Referral in Harmony, After School Detention, device will be given to parent/guardian when they come to pick it up. - Additional offenses: Administration discretion.